nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **Adding stock**

-If you would like to add stock, do provide information for the symbol and stockName as shown below
+If you would like to add stock directly, do provide accurate information for the symbol and stockName as shown below.
+If the format is not followed, the stock might not be loaded to watchlist upon start up.

 ![](images/investments/Exampleaddingstockjson.png)